dcronkite/pytakes/README.md

     * 3: term applies negation, etc. **forward and/or backward** in the sentence (e.g., 'likely')

-#### Term Table ####
+#### Concept/Term Table ####
 This is the table containing the terms you want to search for (i.e., the entities you want extracted).
 I have added a script to autogenerate these based on some basic configuration files.

     ​Column	​Type	​Description
-    ​ID	​int	​identity column; unique integer for each row ​CUI	​varchar(8)	​category identifier; can be used to "group" different     terms together ​Fword	​varchar(80)	​first word of term
+    ​ID	​int	​identity column; unique integer for each row ​CUI	 string	​category identifier; can be used to "group" different     terms together ​Text	​string	​term
-    ​Text	​varchar(8000)	​term
-    ​Code	​varchar(45)	​unimportant value required by cTAKES (legacy) ​SourceType	​varchar(45)	​unimportant value required by cTAKES (legacy) ​TUI	​varchar(4)	​​unimportant value required by cTAKES (legacy) ​TextLength	​int	​length of term (all characters including spaces) ​RegexVariation	​int	​amount of variation: 0=none; 3=very; 1=default; see #Rules#parameters below; I suggest you just use "0"
+    ​RegexVariation	​int	​amount of variation: 0=none; 3=very; 1=default; -1=don't even allow suffixes, exact matches only; see #Rules#parameters below; I suggest you just use "0" or "-1"
-    ​WordOrder	​int	​how accurate must the given word order be; 2=exactly; 1=fword constraint; 0=no word order Valence	​int	​this should just be "1"; pytakes is currently not implemented to work with this correctly
+    ​WordOrder	​int	​how accurate must the given word order be; 2=exactly; 1=fword constraint; 0=no word order MaxIntervening	int	how many intervening words to allow when locating words; 'how many intervening words do I allow?'
+    MaxWords	int	how many words to look ahead to find the next word; is ‘how far do I look ahead after each term?’

+MaxIntervening and MaxWords should not be used together.

 To autogenerate this table format, use the `pytakes-build-dictionary` script installed into the Python Scripts directory.
 For an example, run this with the `--create-sample` option (optionally specify the output with the `--path C:\somewhere` option.
 For additional specifications, see the "Dictionary Builder" section below.